lnxpsyhi/lnxpsyhi/README.md

 </div>

 # About Me
-I’m a dedicated student currently studying Computer Engineering— Alongside my studies, I’m a passionate hobbyist—
+I’m a Computer Engineering student and a hobbyist—
-I have a keen interest in software development and ethical hacking, and I’m always eager to learn and explore new technologies.
+I have a keen interest in software development, robotics and ethical hacking— I’m always eager to learn and explore new technologies.

 # Skills